Superrehtard/old_diaspora_wiki/Linked-Data.md

 ##Advanced
 ###User-embedded RDFa in posts
-Diaspora might allow users to embed RDFa in their posts, e.g. by adding dedicated tags to Markdown.
+Diaspora might allow users to embed arbitrary RDFa in their posts, e.g. by adding dedicated tags to Markdown.
 This would particularly useful for applications: a music application, say, might submit a post on my Diaspora account with the title and artist of the track I am currently playing.
 If enchanted with RDFa (i.e. made machine-readable), this information could be consumed by other applications.
 For instance, my friend's music player might pick it up, and automatically add the track to _his_ play queue.